Question - What do you mean by Human Resource Management? Explain various functions of Human Resource Management.

-Human Resource Management is a management function concerned with hiring, motivating, and maintaining workforce in an organisation.
+Human Resource Management is a management function concerned with hiring, motivating, and maintaining the workforce in an organization.
 Human resource management deals with issues related to employees such as hiring, training, development, compensation, motivation, communication, and administration.
-Human resource management ensures satisfaction of employees and maximum contribution of employees to the achievement of organisational objectives.
+Human resource management ensures the satisfaction of employees and a maximum contribution of employees to the achievement of organizational objectives.

 Functions of Human Resource Management

-Human Resource Management functions can be classified in following two categories.
+Human Resource Management functions can be classified into the following three categories.

 The Managerial Functions of Human Resource Management are as follows:

-1. Human Resource Planning - In this function of HRM, the number and type of employees needed to accomplish organisational goals is determined.
-Research is an important part of this function, information is collected and analysed to identify current and future human resource needs and to forecast changing values, attitude, and behaviour of employees and their impact on organisation.
+1. Human Resource Planning - In this function of HRM, the number and type of employees needed to accomplish organizational goals are determined.
+Research is an important part of this function, information is collected and analyzed to identify current and future human resource needs and to forecast changing values, attitudes, and behavior of employees and their impact on the organization.

-2. Organising - In an organisation tasks are allocated among its members, relationships are identified, and activities are integrated towards a common objective.
-Relationships are established among the employees so that they can collectively contribute to the attainment of organisation goal.
+2. Organizing - In an organization tasks are allocated among its members, relationships are identified, and activities are integrated towards a common objective.
+Relationships are established among the employees so that they can collectively contribute to the attainment of the organization's goal.

-3. Directing - Activating employees at different level and making them contribute maximum to the organisation is possible through proper direction and motivation.
+3. Directing - Activating employees at different levels and making them contribute maximum to the organization is possible through proper direction and motivation.
 Taping the maximum potentialities of the employees is possible through motivation and command.

-4. Controlling - After planning, organising, and directing, the actual performance of employees is checked, verified, and compared with the plans.
+4. Controlling - After planning, organizing, and directing, employees' actual performance is checked, verified, and compared with the plans.
 If the actual performance is found deviated from the plan, control measures are required to be taken.

 The Operative Functions of Human Resource Management are as follows:

-3. Performance Appraisal - Human resource professionals are required to perform this function to ensure that the performance of employee is at acceptable level.
+3. Performance Appraisal - Human resource professionals are required to perform this function to ensure that the performance of employees is at an acceptable level.

-4. Training and Development - This function of human resource management helps the employees to acquire skills and knowledge to perform their jobs effectively.
-Training an development programs are organised for both new and existing employees.
-Employees are prepared for higher level responsibilities through training and development.
+4. Training and Development - This function of human resource management helps employees acquire skills and knowledge to perform their jobs effectively.
+Training and development programs are organized for both new and existing employees.
+Employees are prepared for higher-level responsibilities through training and development.

-5. Wage and Salary Administration - Human resource management determines what is to be paid for different type of jobs.
-Human resource management decides employees compensation which includes - wage administration, salary administration, incentives, bonuses, fringe benefits, and etc,.
+5. Wage and Salary Administration - Human resource management determines what is to be paid for different types of jobs.
+Human resource management decides employee's compensation which includes - wage administration, salary administration, incentives, bonuses, fringe benefits, etc,.

-7. Maintenance - Human resource is considered as asset for the organisation.
-Employee turnover is not considered good for the organisation.
-Human resource management always try to keep their best performing employees with the organisation.
+7. Maintenance - Human resource is considered an asset for the organization.
+Employee turnover is not considered good for the organization.
+Human resource management always tries to keep their best performing employees with the organization.

-8. Labour Relations - This function refers to the interaction of human resource management with employees who are represented by a trade union.
-Employees comes together and forms an union to obtain more voice in decisions affecting wage, benefits, working condition, etc,.
+8. Labour Relations - This function refers to human resource management interaction with employees represented by a trade union.
+Employees come together and form a union to obtain more voice in decisions affecting wage, benefits, working conditions, etc,.

-9. Personnel Research - Personnel researches are done by human resource management to gather employees' opinions on wages and salaries, promotions, working conditions, welfare activities, leadership, etc,.
-Such researches helps in understanding employees satisfaction, employees turnover, employee termination, etc,.
+9. Personnel Research - Personnel research is done by human resource management to gather employees' opinions on wages and salaries, promotions, working conditions, welfare activities, leadership, etc,.
+Such researches help in understanding employee satisfaction, employee turnover, employee termination, etc,.

-10. Personnel Record - This function involves recording, maintaining, and retrieving employee related information like - application forms, employment history, working hours, earnings, employee absents and presents, employee turnover and other other data related to employees.
+10. Personnel Record - This function involves recording, maintaining, and retrieving employee-related information like - application forms, employment history, working hours, earnings, employee absents and presents, employee turnover, and other data related to employees.